nsidc/qgreenland/README.md

 * `QuickStartGuide.pdf`: Guide for QGIS beginners.
 * `MakingDataQGRCompatible.pdf`: Data compatibility guide for data providers, contributors, and users.
-* `README.txt`: The README file you are currently reading.
+* `README.html`: The README file you are currently reading.
-* `CHANGELOG.txt`: A summary of changes for each new QGreenland version.
+* `CHANGELOG.html`: A summary of changes for each new QGreenland version.
-* `CONTRIBUTING.txt`: Instructions to users looking for help contributing to this project.
+* `CONTRIBUTING.html`: Instructions to users looking for help contributing to this project.
 * `layer_list.csv`: Comma-separated values representing the configuration of layers in QGreenland.
 This includes limited layer metadata, including, but